Clashes erupt at Miami International Airport, two men arrested - CBS Miami - ExBulletin

 Like airports across the country, the MIA is seeing record numbers of passengers this winter travel season.
 Unfortunately, this increase in passengers has come with a record high increase throughout the country of bad behavior, such as tonight’s incident at the MIA.
 Disruptive passengers face police arrest, civilian fines of up to $ 37,000, flight ban and possible federal prosecution.
 We have worked hard to recover from the pandemic and make the trip safe again so we can visit our loved ones.
 Please travel responsibly by going to the airport very early, showing patience, respecting federal masking law and airport staff, limiting alcohol consumption, and notifying police at the first sign of misconduct by calling 911.

-According to the Federal Aviation Administration, there have been 5,664 incidents of undisciplined passengers so far this year nationwide, with 72 per cent of those incidents stemming from arguments over the federal mandate of masks at airports and in-flight, and highly consumption-related of alcohol.
+According to the Federal Aviation Administration, there have been 5,664 incidents of undisciplined passengers so far this year nationwide, with 72 per cent of those incidents stemming from arguments over the federal mandate of masks at airports and in flight, and many related alcohol consumption.

 Some flight attendants are urging the government to take action.